 The porcelain of Meissen (in German Meißener Porzellan) is the first porcelain of Europe.
 It was produced successfully from the year 1708 by Ehrenfried Walther von Tschirnhaus.
-After the premature death of this one, Johann Friedrich Böttger continued its work, by what often he is considered to be mistakenly responsible for its invention.
+After the premature death of this one, Johann Friedrich Böttger continued his work, by what often he is considered to be mistakenly responsible for its invention.
 The production of porcelain of Meissen began in the year 1710 and then it already attracted diverse artists and craftsmen, there being established one of the most famous manufacturing factories of porcelain of Europe.
 The company keeps on working under the name Staatliche Porzellan-Manufaktur Meissen GmbH.
 Its most well-known logotype, two crossed swords, was introduced in the year 1720 with the intention of protecting its falsifications production.

 It is possible to be said that it is one of the most ancient marks that exist.

 Typical emblems of the ceramics of Meissen up to coming to the crossed swords of the current ceramics.